AndriBaal/shura/README.md

 Get started by copying the [template](https://github.com/AndriBaal/shura/tree/main/examples/template).
 The template includes the library and has some additional config to make sure your game runs on all [supported platforms](#Cross-platform).

-If you don't care for other platforms than PC you can just add the following to your `Cargo.toml`:
+If you don't care for other platforms than PC, you can just add the following to your `Cargo.toml`:

 ```
 [dependencies]